Introduction to Icelandair Saga Class

 Cuisine

 Saga Premium’s culinary offering is hearty, with an emphasis on local Icelandic flavors and seasonal ingredients.
-Meals are served on trays with printed menus, and the presentation is straightforward yet satisfying.
-Lunches and dinners are accompanied by freshly baked Icelandic bread and artisanal butter infused with volcanic salt—an authentic touch that sets the tone for the meal.
+The meal service is conducted with meals served on trays with printed menus, and the presentation is straightforward yet satisfying.
+Lunches and dinners are accompanied by freshly baked Icelandic bread and artisanal butter infused with volcanic salt – an authentic touch that sets the tone for the meal.

 On European routes, guests enjoy a two-course meal featuring a main and a dessert.
-Mains are often served cold, and only one selection is typically available.
+Mains are often served cold, and only one selection is typically available, but the dishes are cooked perfectly to highlight the quality of the ingredients.

 North American flights feature one or two meal services, depending on the route length.
-The longest journeys—such as to Orlando, Portland, or Seattle—offer an additional light meal before arrival.
-The primary service includes three courses: a starter, hot or cold main (with two choices), and dessert.
+The longest journeys – such as to Orlando, Portland, or Seattle – offer an additional light meal before arrival.
+The primary service includes a complimentary three-course meal service: a starter, hot or cold main (with two choices), and dessert.
+All food and drinks in Saga Premium Class are complimentary, and main dishes are cooked perfectly to ensure a memorable dining experience.

 Beverages